Convert HTML to Hex

 Frequently Asked Questions (FAQ)

-Q: How do I convert hex back to HTML?
+Q: Can I convert hex back to HTML?

-Q: Why does hex encoding double the file size?
+Q: Why does the hex output double the file size?

-Q: How can hex help debug encoding problems?
+Q: How can hex help debug HTML encoding issues?